-Cut and Label Plastic Gallon Jugs for Early Shoots
+Use Plastic Gallon Jugs to Protect Early Shoots

-If you cut a gallon jug (like a classic plastic milk jug) about two-thirds down the bottom, you can create an effective enclosure to protect planted seeds and new shoots from birds and rodents, which is faster and more effective than trying to use sprays and traps.
-For busy gardens, get a marker and write the name of the plant on the jug so you know what’s growing beneath without needing to check your seed packets: Remember to eventually take the jugs off as shoots develop to avoid mold.
-Check out more tips for larger backyard projects!
+Cut the top quarter off plastic gallon jugs (like classic plastic milk jugs) to create a protective enclosure for seedlings.
+This keeps them safe from birds and rodents without bothering with time-consuming nets, meshes or traps.
+For a busy garden landscape, use a marker to write the name of the plant on each jug so you know what’s growing at a glance.
+Remember to take the jugs off once the shoots are fully developed to avoid mold.
+Check out more tips for larger backyard landscape projects!

 Invest in a Heavy-Duty Tarp

-Nothing is quite so useful in landscaping projects as a durable tarp.
-It’s excellent for moving leaves, weeds, soil, and small rocks (among other materials) quickly and safely when working in the yard.
-You can also use it to cover plants or landscaping materials on a truck bed when transporting them, or to protect projects from a fierce storm.
+Nothing is as useful in landscape projects as a durable tarp.
+It’s excellent for moving leaves, weeds, soil, small rocks and other materials quickly and safely when working in the yard.
+You can also use it to cover plants or landscaping materials on a truck bed when transporting them, or to temporarily protect projects from bad weather.
 Just don’t leave a tarp laying out on the lawn for too long, or it will kill your grass.
-Check out these pro lawn and garden tips.
+Check out these pro lawn and garden landscaping tips.